VitekHub/discord-helper-bot/README.md

 ## Notes

 - The bot uses Google's Gemini Pro model for text generation
+- Code follows object-oriented design principles
+- Each component has a single responsibility
-- The bot requires the Message Content Intent to be enabled in the Discord Developer Portal
+- Message Content Intent must be enabled in the Discord Developer Portal
+- The vital information extraction feature provides output in Czech language